infiniteflight/infiniteflight-docs/flying-guide/descent-to-landing/dme-arc.md

 Tip

-: We recommend not flying a DME Arc any faster than 180kts IAS to help reduce your workload; however, dependant on the aircraft type you may choose something slower than this if you wish
+: We recommend not flying a DME Arc any faster than 180kts IAS to help reduce your workload; however, dependant on the aircraft type you may fly at a different speed.
+In any case, make sure to comply with all altitude/speed restrictions!